-Jean-Guillaume Dumas1, Pascal Lafourcade2, Francis Melemedjian3, Jean-Baptiste Orfila1 and Pascal Thoniel3
+Jean-Guillaume Dumas1, Pascal Lafourcade2, Francis Melemedjian3, Jean-Baptiste Orfila1, and Pascal Thoniel3

-1 Université Grenoble Alpes, CNRS, LJK, 700 av. centrale, IMAG - CS 40700, 38058 Grenoble cedex 9, France {Jean-Guillaume.Dumas,Jean-Baptiste.Orfila}@imag.fr
+Université Grenoble Alpes, CNRS, Laboratoire Jean Kuntzmann, 700 av. centrale, IMAG, CS 40700, 38058 Grenoble cedex 9, France

+{Jean-Guillaume.Dumas, Jean-Baptiste.Orfila}@univ-grenoble-alpes.fr

-2University Clermont Auvergne, LIMOS, Campus Universitaire des Cézeaux, BP 86, 63172 Aubière Cedex, France Pascal.Lafourcade@udamail.fr
+2 University Clermont Auvergne, LIMOS, Campus Universitaire des Cézeaux, BP 86, 63172 Aubière Cedex, France

+Pascal.Lafourcade@uca.fr

-3 NTX Research SA, 111 Avenue Victor Hugo, 75116 Paris, France {Francis.Melemedjian,Pascal.Thoniel}@ntx-research.com
+3 NTX Research SA, 111 Avenue Victor Hugo, 75116 Paris, France {Francis.Melemedjian, Pascal.Thoniel}@ntx-research.com

-Keywords: Security Protocols, Web Security, Systems Architecture, Authentication and Non-repudiation, Formal through a process of registration and issuance of certificates by a certificate authority (CA) where the validation of the registration is performed by a local registration authority.
-In this paper, we propose an alternative scheme, called Local PKI, where the binding is performed by the local authority and the issuance is left to the end user or to the local authority.
-The role of our third entity is then to register this binding and to provide up-to-date status information on this registration.
+Abstract.
+A public-key infrastructure (PKI) binds public keys to identities of entities.
+Usually, this binding is established through a process of registration and issuance of certificates by a certificate authority (CA) where the validation of the registration is performed by a registration authority.
+In this paper, we propose an alternative scheme, called Localpki, where the binding is performed by a local authority and the issuance is left to the end user or to the local authority.
+The role of a third entity is then to register this binding and to provide up-to-date status information on this registration.
 The idea is that many more local actors could then take the role of a local authority, thus allowing for an easier spread of public-key certificates in the population.
-We also prove our scheme's security with Tamarin an automatic verification tool of cryptographic protocols.
+Moreover, Localpki represents also an appropriate solution to be deployed in the Internet of Things context.
+Our scheme's security is formally proven with the help of Tamarin, an automatic verification tool for cryptographic protocols.